Skip to main content

 (B) Service description.
 HTS services include services to support the member's self-care, daily living, and adaptive and leisure skills needed to reside successfully in the community.
 Services are provided in community-based settings in a manner that contributes to the member's independence, self-sufficiency, community inclusion, and well-being.

-(i) Payment is not made for:
+(i) Payment is not made for routine care and supervision family normally provides.

 (iii) Payment does not include room and board or maintenance, upkeep, or improvement of the member's or family's residence.